Saurabh Netravalkar

-Saurabh Naresh Netravalkar (born October 16, 1991) is an American cricketer and software engineer who plays for the United States team.
+Saurabh Naresh Netravalkar (born October 16, 1991) is a cricketer and software engineer who plays for the United States team and Washington Freedom in the MLC.
 He is a left-arm medium-fast bowler who represented the India under-19 team.
 He made his first-class debut for Mumbai in the 2013–14 Ranji Trophy on December 22, 2013.
 He made his List A debut on February 27, 2014, for Mumbai in the 2013–14 Vijay Hazare Trophy.

 Netravalkar is presently working for Oracle, and is on a H-1B visa.
 According to his LinkedIn profile, he currently works for Oracle as a principal member of technical staff (PMTS).

 Early life and education

 Netravalkar was born in Mumbai, India to Goan parents from Netravali.
 He studied at Sardar Patel Institute of Technology and later at Cornell University.
 He moved to United States in 2015 to pursue a master's degree in computer science at Cornell University.
 His strong academic credentials and keen interest in cricket helped him develop a player-analysis app CricDecode.
 As he finished graduate school, Netravalkar was offered a job by Oracle in San Francisco.